DavidSouther/yarba/README.md

 A second list shows recipes with all ingredients that are selected.
 Recipes in this list can be added to the meal.

+### Calorie Estimator
+Using FDA or Weight Watchers API to pull calories for ingredients, display an estimated calories per serving.

 ## Developing

 Local development can happen entirely with the `dev` docker-compose profile.